 Under the 2014 'Keeping Children Safe' statutory guidance for schools 'staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
 All staff then have a responsibility to take appropriate action, working with other services as needed.'
+Staff will also be mindful of children who have suffered abuse in the past.
 Therefore, staff will use their discretion to inform the named Designated Safeguarding Lead (DSL) if they believe a child is at risk or in danger.
 The DSL then takes action as laid down in the Safeguarding and Child Protection Policy.
 All staff are familiar with the policy and know the identity of the member of staff with responsibility for Child Protection issues.
 A child's confidentiality is maintained by the teacher or member of staff concerned.